 The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Company's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
-As the Company is still currently determining the potential impact of the standards and interpretations listed under, it is not practicable to estimate their impact on the Company at this point in time.
-The remaining new or amended standards and interpretations have no material impact on the Company.
+The Company determined that the newly published standards and interpretations have no material impact on the Company.